Movie Review: 2007 ATA Film & Video Festival: Shorts Review

 I, a Director, dir.
 Rachel Manera.
 Directed by Manera, but written by the legendary George Kuchar.
 Manera, who also stars, is trying to get a dramatic scene right, but keeps flubbing it even with the constant intrusion of her coach.
 Or is he the director?
 A great parody of high drama that Kuchar is known for, but Manera and the coach/director’s constant repitition quickly gets increasingly grating and irritating — which is exactly the point and why the short is so much fun.

 Sissy-Boy Slap-Party, dir.
 Guy Maddin.
 This was the first film I’ve ever seen by Maddin, who got literally a ton of Internet ink this year for his feature Brand Upon the Brain.
 This is an extremely silly short and the title says it all.
 It’s hard to tell if Maddin is parodying old Hollywood or parodying Jack Smith parodying old Hollywood.
 It’s like a less flamboyant Flaming Creatures, if that’s possible, and with sync sound.
-(Watch this underground film streaming online)
+(Watch Online)

 Phantom Canyon, dir.
 Stacey Steers.
 Allegedly based on a true story, but I have my doubts since it’s about a guy who can turn into a bat who falls in love with a woman who can turn into a fish.
 However, the film is animated and made up of classic Victorian images, some of which are photographs taken from an old text book by Eadweard Muybridge.
 Very lovely to look at.
 Edward Gorey would be happy.